sainyanhtay/HomageWeather/README.md

 After that, I added redux, redux-saga for the application middleware, Axios for the network call, and react-native router-flux for the navigations.

+I was used to retrieve the weather data from https://developer.accuweather.com/.

 To run:

 1. Install the libraries with `npm install`